Akaion/Bleak/README.md

 var injector = new Injector(InjectionMethod.CreateThread, "processName", "dllPath", randomiseDllName);

-// Inject the DLL into the process using the CreateThread method
+// Inject the DLL into the process

 var dllBaseAddress = injector.InjectDll();